tgerarden/aem2850/content/content/15-content.md

 ### Readings
 - <i class="fas fa-book"></i> [Chapter 29: Telling a story and making a point](https://clauswilke.com/dataviz/telling-a-story.html) of *Fundamentals of Data Visualization*
+- <i class="fas fa-external-link-square-alt"></i> [Why People Make Bad Charts (and What to Do When it Happens)](https://flowingdata.com/2018/06/28/why-people-make-bad-charts-and-what-to-do-when-it-happens/)

 <!-- ### Guiding questions -->